 The certification shows that the certified company has established processes suitable for ensuring food and product safety and has considered and implemented customer specifications.
-Certification is open to food manufacturers, brokers, logistics providers, manufacturers of household and hygiene products, and wholesalers and retailers.
+Certification is open to food manufacturers, brokers, logistics providers, household and hygiene products manufacturers, wholesalers, and retailers.

 What are the Benefits of Implementing IFS?

 The following are the benefits of Implementing IFS: